MyNameIsTrez/ft_printf_tester/README.md

-# ft_printf
+# ft_printf_tester

-This is a recreation of printf() from libc.
+This is my tester for my recreation of printf() from libc.

-## How to create the archive
+## How to run my tests

 `make`

-## How to create the archive, including the bonuses

-`make bonus`

-## How to run my tests

 It always includes the bonuses.

-`make -f tester.mk tester`

-I've added this project's .vscode folder so VS Code's debugger runs that command for you.
+You can press `F5` in VS Code to have its debugger run that command for you.